edkrueger/covid-forecast-poetry/README.md

 ## Dev Instructions
 Run `poetry install` to install the env.
-TODO: Run `pipenv run pre-commit install` to initialize the git hooks.
+TODO: Run `poetry run pre-commit install` to initialize the git hooks.
-TODO: Run `pipenv run pre-commit run --all-files` if there are file that were committed before adding the git hooks.
+TODO: Run `poetry run pre-commit run --all-files` if there are file that were committed before adding the git hooks.
 Activate the shell with: `poetry shell`
 Lint with: `poetry run pylint app/`